Mdev98/travel-advisor/readme.md

 	pip install requests beautifulsoup4
 ```

-Then, run the scraper using the following command:
+Then, run the script using the following command:

 ```
-	python scraper.py
+	python script.py
 ```